Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 ![CSS Sun cloud](https://cdn.hashnode.com/res/hashnode/image/upload/v1608752141520/UWMMsU1Bg.png)

-The before and after are absolute positioned elements that resemble the top and bottom part of the cloud.
+The before and after are absolute positioned elements that resemble the top and bottom parts of the cloud.

 ```css
 .toggle--label-background:before {